The beautiful new edition of The Pollinator Garden Planning Deck is now available at your favorite bookseller!

 —Evan Abrasion, Elan Bills, Renee Ruhl

-Letter to the White House, April 2014 (excerpt)
+Letter to the White House from the Xerces Society, April 2014 (excerpt)

 …We recognize that ongoing reports of honey bee decline are driving much of the interest in pollinators today.
 However, less well known but far more alarming, is the growing body of evidence suggesting that wild bees and other pollinators are faring even worse.